 Idil is the executive assistant for the health policy team and provides technical support for the Beyond the Basics webinars.

-Kyle Hayes, Research Assistant
+Kyle Hayes, Research Associate

 Kyle supports projects such as Medicaid expansion, Medicaid delivery system reform, and health reform eligibility and outreach for immigrant populations.

-Halley coordinates outreach for this project and acts as a point of contact for questions regarding health reform and the Health Reform: Beyond the Basics series and website.
+Inna coordinates outreach for this project and acts as a point of contact for questions regarding health reform and the Health Reform: Beyond the Basics series and website.